lmcrean/Crocodile-Kingdom/README.md

 ### 2.1.5.
 Business Strategy

-The business goals were to create a simple memory game that was fun and engaging for the user.
+The business goals were to create a simple memory game that was fun and engaging for the player.
 The target audience was 5 year olds, and it could be assumed that they have never played a memory game before.

-<div align="center"><h3> User Stories</h3> <!-- omit in toc -->
+<div align="center"><h3> User Storiesies</h3> <!-- omit in toc -->

 <img alt="placeholder" src="assets/media/documentation/userimage.svg" width="300px" >
  </div>

-New User: (for MVP)
+New user: (for MVP)
-- I need to understand how to play the game.
+- As a player, I need to understand how to play the game.
-- I need the design to be accessible, easy to read with lots of visuals.
+- As a player, As a player, I need the design to be accessible, easy to read with lots of visuals.
-- I need the tone of the design to appear warm, entertaining and encouraging.
+- As a player, As a player, I need the tone of the design to appear warm, entertaining and encouraging.
-- I need to a quick feedback loop that suggests how I'm doing as I play the game.
+- As a player, As a player, I need to a quick feedback loop that suggests how I'm doing as I play the game.
-- I need to recieve praise for completing the game.
+- As a player, As a player, I need to recieve praise for completing the game.
-- I need a new arrangement of cards each time I play the game to keep it interesting.
+- As a player, As a player, I need a new arrangement of cards each time I play the game to keep it interesting.
-- I want to be able to contact the business if I have any questions, as well as share the game easily with my friends.
+- As a player, I want to be able to contact the business if I have any questions, as well as share the game easily with my friends.

 ***

 ## 2.2.
 Scope plane

-For the scope plane, the developer drafted a mininum viable product that informed a scope of features designed to meet the needs of new users.
+For the scope plane, the developer drafted a mininum viable product that informed a scope of features designed to meet the needs of new players.

 A mininum viable product is a product with just enough features to satisfy early customers, and to provide feedback for future development.